 Yulia, a previous family portraits client of mine, contacted me looking for a small session for her parents in celebration of their 50 year anniversary.
 I had met her parents, Arnold and Ludmila, briefly at a previous family session.
 I remembered them as quiet, gentle, and full of smiles.
-Yulia and I planned a date and location and I showed-up excited as always and ready for a family portrait session in celebration of these two people.
+Yulia and I picked a date and location, and I showed up, excited as always, and ready for a family portrait session in celebration of these two people.

-But, the time together was anything but normal for me.
+But, our time together was anything but normal for me.

 Arnold and Ludmila didn’t speak much English.
 My directions to them came through exampling and hand gestures.
 What I couldn’t get across in body language was translated by their daughter, Yulia.
 As the evening together unfolded, we were covered in the love that these two kind and deep humans shared.
 The years of life together came pouring out of them in the way they held each other, teased each other, and shared laughs, looks, and a quick kiss on the cheek every now and then.